gl-inet/docs4.x/docs/tutorials/gl-ax1800_upgrade_to_4.md

-# GL-AX1800(Flint) how to upgrade to firmware 4.x?
+# How to upgrade GL-AX1800(Flint) to firmware 4.x?

 The GL-AX1800 is already available in 4.x beta firmware.
 For those who want to try it, you can follow the steps below to upgrade GL-AXT1800 from firmware 3.x to 4.x.